DohuynmMa/ListenToPlayer/README.md

 # ListenToPlayer
-The first plugin as a zero-based learner of Java.
+The first server plugin as a zero-based learner of Java.
 It's just a simple listener plugin,which is used to listening  messages or commands players sent automatically.
 It can also listen the specified words in the config.yml.
 You can edit the config.yml to set your email profile or other things.